Myxelium/Lunaris2.0/README.md

 The LLM is run using Ollama see more about Ollama [here](https://ollama.com/).
 Running LLM locally requires much resources from your system, minimum requirements is at least 8GB of ram.
 If your don't have enought ram, select a LLM model in the [appsettings file](https://github.com/Myxelium/Lunaris2.0/blob/master/Bot/appsettings.json#L15) that requires less of your system.

+*NOTE: you need to download the model from the Ollama ui, the model name which is preselected in the code is called ``gemma``.*

+## PM2 Setup
+- Install PM2 and configure it following their setup guide
+#### Lavalink
+* Download Lavalink 4.X.X (.jar)
+* Install Java 17

+If using Linux run following command to start Lavalink with PM2:
+``pm2 start "sudo java -Xmx1G -jar Lavalink.jar" --name Lavalink4.0.7``

+For me I have Lavalink.jar downloaded in ``/opt`` folder from Linux root.
+By running Lavalink using PM2, you can monitor it and manage it from a page in your browser instead of having to access the server terminal.
+#### Lunaris
+* Install dotnet

+Register the Lunaris bot with PM2:
+``pm2 start "dotnet Lunaris2.dll"``

 ## Usage

 - `/play <song>`: Plays the specified song in the voice channel you're currently in.